codeshark-lucifer/khqr/README.md

 - 🔄 Generate KHQR-compliant payment codes
 - ⚙️ Customize sender details via query parameters
+- ✅ Verify transactions using a simple API call
 - 🔒 Secure and stateless – runs as a serverless function
 - 🧱 Built with `express`, `serverless-http`, and `bakong-khqr`